Sanglorian/orcus/Orcus Advanced Options - current.md

 **Under-Developed Wings:** You have a fly speed of 6, but you fall at the end of your turn and your maximum altitude is 1.

-**Unmoved:** Reduce any unwilling movement you are subject to by 1 square.
+**Unmoved:** You may reduce any unwilling movement you are subject to by 1 square.
 When you would fall prone as the result of an attack, make a saving throw – on a success, you do not fall.

 **Versatile Stride:** You ignore difficult terrain.